 Cleaning up your garage starts with throwing out what you don’t need and reorganising what you decide to keep.
 The choices on how to effectively reorganise are endless.
 If you visit your local Bunnings store you will find the ever popular Garage Pegboard.
-Relatively cheap and super easy to install.
+Pegboard garage storage is relatively cheap and super easy to install.
 Garage pegboards are paired with a range of hooks which are inserted into the board to hold and hang your items.
 It’s all pretty simple.

 I had several long and some small hooks and the small hooks (particularly the extra small ones) where a real nightmare.
 Below the pegboard I had a bench and everything would fall behind the bench.

 Slatwalls are a far superior solution for garage storage compared the the garage pegboard.
 This is why:

 - Firstly the material that your typical slatwall is made from is stronger and heavier.
 Although much of what is sold by Bunnings in terms of Pegboards are made of a metallic material.

 - The range of slatwall colours is much larger.

 - The range of hooks on offer by slatwall systems is significantly larger and now includes heavy duty hooks.
 Your pegboards are aimed at lighter goods.

 - The locking mechanism using by even the cheapest slatwall is strong and sturdier than a pegboard.

 - Your premium range of slatwalls like StoreWALL are made from thermoplastic so they don’t lose colour, rust, take in moisture nor change shape.